Falinor/baby-foot-api/README.md

 ## Features

-Here are the live, in development and proposed features.
+Here are the live, in-development and proposed features.
 Do not hesitate to propose a feature by opening an issue or send a pull-request with yours.
 Enjoy!

 ### Live